While travelling this year I have learnt a lot about how to work and travel the world at the same time.

 This folder gets backed up and archived separately on my network & a remote destination using SyncBack.

-Music is my life and soul that keeps me going throughout the day; I would be lost without it!
+Music is my life and soul while I work and travel that helps keep me going throughout the day; I would be lost without it!

 So how do you make sure you always have access to all of your favourite tracks?